intermine/intermine-list-widgets/README.md

 ## Compile:

-Run `cake compile:main` to compile widgets and templates into one target.
+Run `$ cake compile:main` to compile widgets and templates into one target.
 Check optional parameters by running `cake`.

 ## Test: